cboettig/ews-review/manuscript.md

 Another example is found in @Schreiber2008., in which variance is observed to decrease before a sudden transition that follow a Hopf bifurcation .

-Non-Catastrophic Bifurcations Preceded by CSD (3)
+Non-Catastrophic Bifurcations Preceded by CSD (III)
 -------------------------------------------------

 Not all regime shifts are rapid.
 Some systems undergo bifurcations between